blynkkk/blynkkk.github.io/IntroAndDownloads.md

 #Intro
-This guide will help you to understand how to get started using Blynk and give a comprehensive overview of all the features.
+This guide will help you understand how to get started using Blynk and give a comprehensive overview of all the features.

 If you want to jump straight into playing with Blynk, check out Getting Started.
 <br>